 This will increase the requirement for suitable accommodation to be made available to homeless households.
-Officers are working on identifying the impact of the change, and have identified that current provision in Newlands House does not meet the criteria for suitable accommodation and that there may be other properties that will need to be assessed to determine suitability.
-It is therefore proposed that an allowance of £1 million is allocated from the loans fund resources to enable works to be identified and carried out to meet the requirements of the new legislation.
+Officers are working on identifying the impact of the change, and have identified that current provision in Newlands House and at Open Door does not meet the criteria for suitable accommodation and that there may be other properties that will need to be assessed to determine suitability.
+It is therefore proposed that an allowance of $\pounds 1$ million is allocated from the loans fund resources to enable works to be identified and carried out to meet the requirements of the new legislation.